Terraslavonica/bioinf_scripts/taxon_finder/README.md

 ## Notice please

 For the first run script will download _taxdump.tar.gz_ from NCBI via HTTP and create a database, so Internet connection and additional time are required.
-Do not delete _ncbi_db.log_, otherwise script will download and parse database again. _ncbi_db.log_ contains only one row with the date of installation, it seems to be useful to update database sometimes.
+Do not delete _ncbi_db.log_, otherwise the script will download and parse the database again. _ncbi_db.log_ contains only one row with the date of installation, it seems to be useful to update database sometimes.
 To update the database, delete the log-file.